Krissh-C/T490-macOS/README.md

 # MacOS on ThinkPad T490

 This repository is made to help run macOS on a ThinkPad T490.
-Currently running 11.6.2 since this isn't the main OS on my computer anymore and I don't really have the time to update it.
+Currently running macOS Monterey 12.4.

 This should help you get started on hackintoshing and any updates can be applied later.
 I may occasionally update this repo if I find the time but there's no guarantee.

 I recommend going through the [Opencore install guide](https://dortania.github.io/OpenCore-Install-Guide/) once to fully understand everything that is going on here.

-Keep in mind that you have to generate your own serial numbers and ID's and stuff using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) (TIP: Use MacBookPro15,4)
+Keep in mind that you have to generate your own serial numbers and ID's and stuff using [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) if you're doing a fresh install.
+Use your old ones from your old config.plist if you're just changing EFI's (TIP: Use MacBookPro15,4)

-**NOTE:** This is only for you to get started.
-You will have to do your own post-installation/updates/configurations

 **CAUTION:** Test drive this configuration once using a USB flash drive before you move it to the main EFI partition.
 I am not responsible for any damages incurred.